Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

-\textit{Redundant dimensions accelerate vulnerability.} Redundant dimensions $\dirr$ do not contribute to the first term, i.e., accuracy, but they increase the second term, i.e., vulnerability.
-Therefore, they degrade robustness without providing any benefit to prediction.
-In addition, $\dirr$ amplifies the adversarial effect at a rate of $\dirr \epsilon$, which is comparable to the effect from the useful dimensions, $\drob \epsilon$ and $\dvul \epsilon$.
+\textit{Non-predictive features accelerate vulnerability.} Redundant dimensions $\dirr$ do not contribute to the first term~(i.e., accuracy) but increase the second term~(i.e., vulnerability).
+Therefore, they degrade robustness without improving predictive performance.
+In addition, $\dirr$ amplifies the adversarial effect at a rate of $\dirr \epsilon$, which is comparable to the effect of the useful dimensions, $\drob \epsilon$ and $\dvul \epsilon$.

-\textbf{Adversarially Pretrained Transformer is Universally Robust.} We now establish the universal robustness of the adversarially pretrained transformer.
+\textbf{Adversarial Pretraining Leads to Universal Robustness.} We now establish universal robustness of the adversarially pretrained model.

 \begin{restatable}[Adversarial pretraining case]{theorem}{Adv} Suppose that $\qrob$ and $\qvul$ defined in \cref{asm:test} are sufficiently small.
 There exist constants $C_1, C_2 > 0$ such that